Knee pain can be one of the most debilitating pain a person can have.

 Your knee is a very complicated weight-bearing joint that’s prone to injuries.
-Your knee serves numerous functions in our daily activities.
-It supports the weight of the body in an upright position and provides stability.
-It acts as a shock absorber, propels the body forward and makes walking more efficient.
-Symptoms of knee issues may include:
+It serves numerous functions in our daily activities and supports the weight of the body in an upright position, providing stability.
+Your knee also acts as a shock absorber, propels the body forward and makes walking more efficient.

 - Redness and warmth to the touch